micro-47/.github/profile/README.md

-Hello, we are Micro 47, currently consisting of @mathkimchi and @MrPoWasTaken.
+Hello, we are Micro 47, currently consisting of @mathkimchi and @mrpo12.

 We do game jams for fun.